Ryanyzh/ID-Assignment01-1-/README.md

 ## Design Process

-The content of this website is inspired from here https://i.pinimg.com/236x/ad/1d/fa/ad1dfa9003af8ed1e08491e4f642e29e.jpg .
+The content of this website is inspired from here https://i.pinimg.com/236x/ad/1d/fa/ad1dfa9003af8ed1e08491e4f642e29e.jpg.

+I decided to split the website into 5 different sections to porvide greater clarity for the purpose of each page:
+- Page One > Main Site > Fans will be able to immediately identify the main band of this wesbite - Imagine Dragons.
+They are greeted with the big band title, followed by a section containing a brief description of the band and lastly, a image gallery of the band in the format of a slideshow.

+- Page Two > History > For fans who are curious about how the band was etablished and what are the ups and downs they have went through throughout their career, here is a page for them.

+Apps which I have used to design include:
+1. Adobe XD (Wireframe): <link>

 I decided to apply what we have learnt during lessons such as forms, media queries,

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: